Visiting Assistant Professor

 Broadly speaking, my research investigates how masculine attitudes and behaviors encourage harmful health outcomes.
 My work applies a social psychology lens to understand the strong association between masculinity and violence.
 I am interested in how gender identity affects the way that men and women engage in, interpret, reconcile with, and heal from violence.

 As an NIMH Postdoctoral Fellow at the Rutgers University Institute for Health, I began a mixed-method study of the informal coping mechanisms used by male and female veterans returning from the Iraq and Afghanistan wars.
 This project investigates how the more than two million recently returned soldiers—most of whom choose not to use the VA health care system—cope with adjustment independent of formal health institutions.
-The project is guided by my interest in the consequences of how the violence of warfare (and the military more generally) demands a hardened disposition of self-reliance and stoicism, while healthful coping afterwards necessitates qualities that are largely the opposite (i.e.: help-seeking, expression, connectivity).
+The project is guided by my interest in the consequences of how the violence of warfare (and the military more generally) demands a disposition of self-reliance and stoicism, while healthful coping afterwards necessitates qualities that are largely the opposite (i.e.: help-seeking, expression, connectivity).
+I am currently investigating the health experiences of veterans who come in contact with the criminal justice system.

 My veterans research builds on earlier ethnographic research I conducted on the experience, meanings, and motivations of